 The GMT Master II evolved from Rolex’s original GMT Master, which they developed in collaboration with Pan Am in 1954.
 In 1983, Rolex decided to significantly overhaul the model, and the GMT Master II was born.
 In addition to an all-new movement, the GMT Master II received a couple key updates.
 The models come equipped with a 24-hour GMT hand and independent quickset hour hand.
 Their extra thick case and large crown guards give the watch the nickname “Fat lady.”
 Buying a Rolex GMT Master II watch is a great way to invest in a model that’s equally functional and stylish.
 Shop our extensive selection of exceptional used Rolex GMT Master II watches for sale at Crown & Caliber.

-In the 1940s and 50s, intercontinental travel was growing in popularity.
-As a result, pilots began traveling through multiple time zones more frequently.
-This spurred Rolex to partner with Pan Am and develop the original GMT Master in 1954.
-Over the years, aviation and air travel have continued to change and expand.
-In turn, so have the needs of pilots.
+With the growth of intercontinental In the 1940s and '50s, Rolex partnered with Pan Am to develop the original GMT Master in 1954.
 In the 1980s, Rolex made a significant update to the model, and the GMT Master II was born.

-Another iconic feature of the GMT Master II, from the original Ref.
+One iconic feature of the GMT Master II, from the original Ref.
 16760 to the latest models, is dual-colored bezels.
-These distinctive color combinations have also garnered unique nicknames.
-Two of the most common variations are the red and black “Coke,” and the blue and black “Batman.”
-There’s also a brown and gold version called the “Root Beer.”
-This combination first debuted in the 1960s on the original GMT Master, Later, Rolex retired it when the GMT Master II launched in 1983.
-After a 35-year hiatus, the brand finally re-introduced the beloved “Root Beer” option at Baselworld in 2018.
-In addition, Rolex also offers the GMT Master II with a more classic, sold black bezel.
-Still, the most popular iteration continues to be the original the blue and red colorway.
-The design initially reflected the signature hues of Pan Am but has since been dubbed the “Pepsi.”
+These distinctive color combinations have also garnered unique nicknames, including the red and black "Coke" and the blue and black "Batman."
+There's also a brown and gold version called the "Root Beer."
+The most popular iteration continues to be the original the blue and red colorway.
+The design initially reflected the signature hues of Pan Am but has since been dubbed the "Pepsi."

 True to its original purpose, the GMT Master II is still beloved and widely used by pilots today.
 It boasts incredible functionality for those looking to display more than two time zones.
 However, it also makes a great watch for daily wear.